This is the ultimate beginner’s guide to filing your taxes online in Canada in 2020.

 There are other options that offer free tiers, like UFile, TurboTax, and StudioTax.
 However, just note that UFile and TurboTax limit who can use it or what features are included in their free tier, so it’s not as easy to test them out and get the full experience without committing.
 Also, here are some great articles to read about TurboTax if you’re considering using them.

-For those reasons, I’ll be showing you how to do things with Simpletax in this post.
-(Also, disclaimer: I am personally in my eighth year as a Simpletax user, so it’s the software I know best.)
+For those reasons, I’ll be showing you how to do things with Simpletax in this post, and in the video above.
+(Also, disclaimer: I am personally in my seventh year as a Simpletax user, so it’s the software I know best.)

 Setting up your online tax return